 Seniors that meditate and practice mindfulness can experience dramatic and positive improvements in their mental abilities.

-• Meditation stimulates the “smile and be happy” area of the brain.
+• Meditation stimulates the “smile and is happy” area of the brain.
 Your prefrontal cortex is the “feel good” region of your brain.
 As you age, you naturally activate this region less frequently, which is why seniors often experience depression and higher levels of stress and anxiety than they did when they were younger.
-A meditation practice leads to less stress and depression, as well as a greater sense of happiness.
+Meditation practice leads to less stress and depression, as well as a greater sense of happiness.

 • Regular meditation improves memory.
 Meditation stimulates the hippocampus, as well as the frontal brain lobe.
 This means better short and long-term memory recall for seniors.
 The ability to store and access newly made memories is also enhanced.